 There are several similar approaches out there already, some commercial and some open source.
 So why is there yet another Web IDE?
 The combination of several interesting features make Eclipse Theia unique in the market.
 To pick the most relevant ones from our point of view:

-- Web AND desktop-based: Theia as a platform supports the use case to run tools in the cloud (access via a browser), but also, at the same time, on the desktop (via Electron).
+Web AND desktop-based: Theia as a platform supports the use case to run tools in the cloud (access via a browser), but also, with the same code, on the desktop (via Electron).
 This is a very unique and interesting feature, as it provides a lot of flexibility when it comes to use cases for tools created based on Theia.

-- For IDEs, domain-specific tools and even rich clients (not only code editors): Theia does not aim at being a simple code editor, but rather being a platform to create comprehensive tool-suites, integrated development environments (IDEs) or similar applications that follow a workbench schema and have been built on Eclipse RCP before.
+For IDEs, domain-specific tools and even rich clients (not only code editors): Theia does not aim at being a simple code editor, but rather being a platform to create comprehensive tool suites, integrated development environments (IDEs) or similar applications that follow a workbench schema, similar to applications that would have been built on Eclipse RCP in the past.

-- Extension first: Theia is meant as a platform, not as a tool itself.
+Extension first: Theia is designed to be a platform from ground up.
 This leads to a consistent “extension first” approach, which basically means: Everything is an extension, even the core features, which are provided by the project itself.
 As a result, you can customize almost everything within Theia and even replace core features, if you like.
 This is an important “lesson learned” from the Eclipse rich-client platform.
-See here on the different extension capabilities of Theia and here on how to create Theia extensions.
+Therefore, Theia provides two distinct extension capabilities and it is rather straightforward to create Theia extensions.

-- Active community and vendor-neutrality: The project has currently a lot of traction and many of the key players in the Eclipse ecosystem have started to adopt, contribute, or evaluate Theia (see the next section).
+Active community and vendor-neutrality: The project has a lot of traction and many of the key players in the Eclipse ecosystem are actively adopting and contributing to Theia (see the next section).
 Eclipse itself could never have been as successful as it is without its excellent ecosystem.
-Therefore, building a strong ecosystem around a technology such as Theia is the key to success.
-Consequently, Theia is hosted at the Eclipse Foundation and is therefore a vendor-neutral project.
+Therefore, building a strong ecosystem around a technology, such as Theia, is the key to success.
+Consequently, Theia is hosted at the Eclipse Foundation and is therefore a vendor-neutral project with reliable governance.

 Who is behind the project?

-The broad variety of collaboration parties also clearly differentiates Theia from other web-based IDEs and platforms (see here for a comparison of Eclipse Theia to VS Code).
+The broad variety of collaboration parties also clearly differentiates Theia from other web-based IDEs and platforms (see for instance in the comparison of Eclipse Theia to VS Code.

 What is the current state?

-Theia is rapidly catching up with the Eclipse desktop ecosystem in terms of feature coverage, although the project was incepted only in 2017.
+Theia has reached a very good state in terms of feature coverage, even compared to the Eclipse desktop, although the project was incepted only in 2017.
 This is possible as Theia reuses existing components wherever this makes sense, rather than reinventing them from scratch.
-A good example of this is seen in the Monaco Code editor, which has its origin in VS Code and is also embedded into Theia.
+A good example for that is the reuse of the Monaco Code editor, which has its origin in VS Code and is also embedded into Theia.
 Another example is the focus on the language server protocol (LSP), which allows you to reuse existing language servers.
 Finally, many existing tool frameworks and components can actually be reused in Theia due to its flexible architecture.
 As an example, the Java tooling of Eclipse Theia is actually based on Eclipse JDT.
 Therefore, Theia is already very powerful for its age as a platform.

 Theia has already been successfully used as a basis for many products and we have successfully adopted Theia for several customer projects.
 Furthermore, Theia is very stable when adopting it for a custom project.
-Additional projects such as the Graphical Language Server Platform (GLSP) (for diagram editing) and EMF.cloud (for building modeling tools) are augmenting Theia to add missing bits and pieces.
-Not “everything” is available yet from desktop Eclipse, but Eclipse Theia is a solid and comprehensive basis for the implementation of web-based tools.
+Additional projects such as the Graphical Language Server Platform (GLSP) (for diagram editing), EMF.cloud (for building modeling tools) or Langium (for creating textual DSLs) are augmenting Theia to add missing bits and pieces.
+Therefore, Eclipse Theia is a solid and comprehensive basis for the implementation of web-based tools.
 The following screenshot shows a diagram editor in Eclipse Theia, based on GLSP.
 If you want to see an example tool built on Theia online, please have a look at the EMF.cloud coffee editor.